 One 19-year-old suspect has been temporarily detained.

-Germany took in nearly 1.1 million migrants and refugees last year, a number that hasstressed resources
+Germany took in nearly 1.1 million migrants and refugees last year, a number that has stressed resources and accommodations.

 cw/sms (dpa, NDR)